ThisNetWorks/ThisNetWorks.OrchardCore.GoogleMaps/README.md

 - `DisplayMaps` Displays a Google Map with all data from a query, or summary display.
 No overrides for markers, just override the entire shape and render as required.
 - `DisplayMapsContainer` Contains the div that the map will mount on.
 Override to adjust height / width etc.

+## Versions

+Version tags and pre release suffixes are based of the version of Orchard Core referenced.

+For version 1.0 of Orchard Core use `1.0.0`, which will use the [Orchard Core NuGet Feed](https://www.nuget.org/packages/OrchardCore/).

+Prerelease versions are suffixed with the CloudSmith build of Orchard Core referenced, and will required a configured CloudSmith NuGet feed.
+Refer [Configuring a preview package source](https://docs.orchardcore.net/en/latest/docs/getting-started/preview-package-source/)

+e.g. `1.1.0-preview-16439` refers to the CloudSmith Orchard Core prerelease build `v1.1.0-preview-16439`